For students attending the course Global hälsa (7.5 ECT credits) course code 2XX066

 FUNDING POSSIBILITIES

-The course starts with an introductory evening on January 31st at 17:30-19:30 in Inghesalen Campus Solna, where the first assignment will be presented.
-The main part of lectures and seminars will then be given May 3 - 17, while the travel part will be held from May 21 to June 2, 2023
+The course starts with an introductory evening January 31 at 17:00-19:00 in John Campus Solna, where the first assignment will be presented.
+The main part of lectures and seminars will then be given May 2 - May 16, while the travel part will be held from May 19 – May 31, 2024.

-For those students who have their graduation ceremony on June 2, it will be possible to leave your country on June 1 to be home just in time for graduation.
+For those students who have their graduation ceremony on May 31, it will be possible to leave your country on May 29 in the evening to be home just in time for graduation.

-Course schedule will be published two weeks before the start of the course.
+Course schedule will be published at the latest two weeks before the start of the course.

 Previous schedules